asarantsev/stocks-vix/README.md

 # stocks-vix
-This is data and Python code for the manuscript
+The data vix-stocks.xlsx and Python code vix-stocks.py are for the manuscript

 Log Heston Model for Monthly Average VIX

 by Jihyun Park and Andrey Sarantsev

-The data is taken from two web sites:

-Federal Reserve Economic Data (FRED)

-Kenneth French's Dartmouth College Data Library
+The data is taken from two web sites: Federal Reserve Economic Data (FRED) and Kenneth French's Dartmouth College Data Library

+VarGamma package is taken from dlaptev repository and used here